Fire Dragon: Plot

+Yingxia, nicknamed "Fire Dragon", is an assassin serving under the Sixth Prince, who has sent her on a mission to retrieve and destroy a letter containing evidence of the prince's treason.
+The letter falls into the hands of Xuanming, a wandering swordsman.
+Both Xuanming and Yingxia go undercover in a travelling acrobatic troupe led by Lianru while trying to draw each other.

+As Yingxia gets more involved with people who welcome her into their homes, she gradually changes from being a cold-hearted killer to a generous, warm-hearted person.
+When the Sixth Prince learns of Yingxia's betrayal, he sends her friend Yingxue to kill her.
+After Yingxia kills Yingxue in a duel, she is determined to give up her past ways.
+With help from a few chivalrous friends, she stands up to and eventually defeats the Sixth Prince.

 Reception

-Reviewer Andrew Saroch of fareastfilms.com gave the film a rating of 4 out of 5 stars, writing, "Taking a popular narrative and adding a unique sense of charm to it, Yuen Woo-Ping creates a strangely captivating atmosphere with a familiar cast.
+Andrew Saroch of fareastfilms.com gave the film a rating of 4 out of 5 stars, writing, "Taking a popular narrative and adding a unique sense of charm to it, Yuen Woo-ping creates a strangely captivating atmosphere with a familiar cast.
 Brigitte Lin is superb as the beautiful assassin who finds herself in a conflict between her head and her heart.
-It’s very refreshing to see her move away from the traditional ice-queen and portray someone with a slowly unravelled vulnerable side.
-Although very dependent on wires, Yuen Woo-Ping’s stellar choreography is of his usual high standard and there is still a few moments of genuine physicality that will have fans looking for the rewind button.
+It's very refreshing to see her move away from the traditional ice-queen and portray someone with a slowly unravelled vulnerable side.
+Although very dependent on wires, Yuen Woo-ping's stellar choreography is of his usual high standard and there is still a few moments of genuine physicality that will have fans looking for the rewind button.
 Overall then, 'Fire Dragon' offers a very pleasing evening’s entertainment that is unlikely to disappoint."

-Reviewer Cherycok of darksidereviews.com gave the film a rating of 5.5 out of 10.
+Cherycok of darksidereviews.com gave the film a rating of 5.5 out of 10.